Eat More Kale!

 Add it to prepared spaghetti sauce.
 You can just mix it into the sauce while heating, or if you prefer the kale thoroughly cooked, saute it in a little olive oil in the bottom of the pot before adding the sauce.
 Kale is a great ingredient when you make spaghetti sauce from scratch.

-Add it to pretty much any soup you’re making from scratch or heating up from a can.
-I like to saute the kale and 1 or 2 cloves crushed garlic in olive oil just until kale is thawed, then add a can of cream-of-mushroom soup, a can-full of milk, a pinch of rosemary, and a pinch of white pepper.
+Add it to pretty much any soup you’re making from scratch or heating up.
+(Try this fabulous Sweet Potato Soup!)
+I like to saute kale and 1 or 2 cloves crushed garlic in olive oil just until the kale is thawed, then add a can of cream-of-mushroom soup, a can-full of milk, a pinch of rosemary, and a pinch of white pepper.

 Saute kale with garlic or onion in olive oil, with a little oregano and black pepper if you like, and: